Kumenit/Radisson.com/README.md

 # Radisson.com
-This a web site i made for representation of hotel
+*This a web site i made for representation of hotel.